MagicMitch96/checkin/README.md

     heroku db:reset DATABASE

 Notes
 -----

 Because the app uses touch events rather than clicks for interaction, you'll only be able to access the full app from a mobile browser.

-The app currently will not work with Ruby 1.9.2, so please make sure you're running on 1.8.7 (if you've followed the instructions for Heroku above, you're all set there).
-If you need to install multiple rubies on your development machine, I've found [RVM](https://rvm.beginrescueend.com/) to be pretty awesome.
-That being said, I am planning on adding 1.9.2 support soon.

 If you have any questions, feel free to message me on Github.